Cedele celebrates the Hands that Feed: the CBD Connection

 There are always different challenges to overcome and new skills to learn.
 When I first started I was inexperienced, starting as a server in the outlet.
-Now I’m handling Store Development and even working on the outlets in Hong Kong.
-I’m thankful for how the bosses provide opportunities for growth.
+Now I’m handling Store Development and I’m thankful for how the bosses provide opportunities for growth.

 How long have you worked here?